Extraltodeus/CryptHue/README.md

 # CryptHue

+NOTE : The coinmarketcap API is not availaible anymore.
+This script will not work.
+Sorry folks.

 ## How to use it

 Simply replace the following arguments by your bridge local IP address and hashed username :